We are a small owner operated hotel nestled in the village street overlooking the Sound of Iona.

 Historical and Ecclesiastical

-Pilgrims have been travelling to Iona for 1500 years.
+Pilgrims have been travelling to Iona for around 1500 years.
 Two millennia ago Iona was at the heart of the Dal Riata, the great sea kingdom of the Western Isles.
 St Columba arrived here in 563 A.D and his legacy continues to draw people from all over the world.
-Join the Community Pilgrimage that walks the Island once a week.

 For information on the Abbey, The Nunnery, The Iona Community, The Catholic House of Prayer and the Parish church, see our links page.